icon

 SAD typically begins during the change at the beginning of the fall season and can affect your daily life, how you think, and how you feel.
 SAD tends to start in young adulthood affecting about 5% of adults in the United States 75% of women.

-Roughly 5% of US adults experience SAD and say it lasts 40% of the year.
+A graphic with text, roughly 5% of US adults experience SAD and say it lasts 40% of the year

 What Causes SAD?